AliceWonderMiscreations/PluggableUnplugged/README.md

 ---------------------------------

 By default, WordPress uses an avatar system owned by [Automattic](https://automattic.com/) called Gravatar.
-The Gravatar leaks information about people who post comments on your blog and in a very bad way.
+The Gravatar system leaks information about people who post comments on your blog and in a very bad way.

 What it does, it uses a plain unsalted `md5` hash of the person's private e-mail address to reference the Avatar image that is used.
 This is done whether